ulises-GDS/GonzalezDosSantos_Ulises/README.md

 > <ins>Author</ins>: González Dos Santos Ulises

-This repositiory was create with academic purposes.<br> It contains the resolved excercises resolved during 2022.
+This repositiory was created with academic purposes.<br> It contains the resolved excercises resolved during 2022.